The Secretary of State

 Elected as Michigan's 42nd Secretary of State in November 2010, Ruth Johnson serves as chief motor vehicle administrator and chief election officer for the state's nearly 10 million residents.
 She also maintains the state's official repository of records and certifies documents as Keeper of the Great Seal.
 She is second in line of succession to the governor.

 In her first term as secretary, Johnson has made huge strides in streamlining operations, improving customer service and safeguarding election integrity.
 Using technology and common sense and by fostering partnerships between the private and public sectors, her team at the Department of State cut costs, reduced their general fund budget by 20 percent and improved efficiency for the people of Michigan.

 She also successfully introduced a comprehensive election reform package, her Secure and Fair Elections (SAFE) initiative to clean up Michigan’s voter rolls, toughen campaign finance laws and ensure integrity in the elections process.
 Through this effort, she fought for – and won – the most significant election reform measures in recent history, including Michigan’s first-ever post election audits, the closing of photo ID loopholes and increasing voter access to campaign contribution information.

-Additionally, Johnson made expanding Michigan's organ donor list a priority through new policies and an awareness campaign.
+Additionally, Johnson made expanding Michigan’s Organ Donor Registry a priority through new policies and an awareness campaign.
 Working with SOS employees and partners Gift of Life Michigan and the Michigan Eye-Bank, the efforts paid off with historic gains – a record-setting 1.8 million Michiganders added their names to the donor lists since 2011.
 In 2015, for the first time ever, more than half of the adult population in Michigan was on the state’s organ donor registry.